 It’s not ADHD!

-Our recent Facebook poll showed that 67% of children first misdiagnosed with RAD (and other developmental trauma diagnoses) were first diagnosed with ADHD.
+Our recent Facebook poll showed that 67% of children first misdiagnosed with Reactive Attachment Disorder (RAD) and other developmental trauma diagnoses were first diagnosed with ADHD.

 6 in 10 kids are being misdiagnosed with ADHD instead of RAD or other developmental trauma related disorders.
 Here’s what it matters:

 - Stimulant medications typically given for ADHD can exacerbate other symptoms the child is experiencing.